Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Introduction

 Apart from its theoretical appeal, the derivation of new variational principles has significant practical implications.
 Modern methods that utilise neural-network-based discrete spaces typically rely on discrete minimisation problems, where the loss functional is constructed either by approximating a continuous energy associated with the problem or by using the $L^2$ residual of the differential operator \cite{Karniadakis:pinn:orig:2019}.
-While the residual-based approach is straightforward, it may be ineffective for PDEs with {highly oscillatory} behaviour {such as \eqref{Helm_PDE}}.
-In contrast, employing a variational principle with strong coercivity provides a more robust foundation for efficient and reliable methods. {We show that the proposed variational principle yields an effective neural-network formulation for \eqref{Helm_PDE}.
-We also present initial evidence that the same principle leads to efficient finite element formulations and outline how its properties motivate discretisations with improved characteristics.} Strongly coercive bilinear forms for the Helmholtz equation were previously developed in \cite{Moiola_Spence2014}, leading to finite element methods that, in general, produce non-symmetric matrices.
-While we employ similar analytical tools, namely the Rellich and Morawetz identities, which are effective in the analysis of \eqref{Helm_PDE}, our motivation and design strategy differ substantially, see Remark \ref{remark_MS} and Section 4.1.
+While the residual-based approach is straightforward, it {is desirable to employ alternative methods, especially} for PDEs with {highly oscillatory} behaviour {such as \eqref{Helm_PDE}}. { The hope is that, by employing a variational principle with strong coercivity, one obtains a more robust foundation for efficient and reliable methods.
+In fact, }{we show that the proposed variational principle {may lead to} an effective neural-network formulation for \eqref{Helm_PDE}.
+We also present prototype numerical evidence that the same principle leads to efficient finite element formulations and outline how its properties motivate discretisations with improved characteristics.} Strongly coercive bilinear forms for the Helmholtz equation were previously developed in \cite{Moiola_Spence2014}, leading to finite element methods that, in general, produce non-symmetric matrices.
+While we employ similar analytical tools, namely the Rellich and Morawetz identities, which are effective in the analysis of \eqref{Helm_PDE}, our motivation and design strategy differ substantially, see Remark \ref{remark_MS} and Section \ref{sec:design}.